 Fewer and fewer people are using Shoulder Holster to transport and protect their firearms, and they are becoming markedly less common as a result.
 Most often comfort and complication level are cited as the reasons why shoulder gun holsters are passed over in favor of hip and ankle holsters.

 There is no question that it’s far more challenging to use a shoulder holster over one situated at the hip.
 Essentially, hip and ankle holsters are literally ready to go out of the box.
-In some cases a bit of customization may be involved, but at the end of the day there is no extra work necessary to use a hip holster.
+In some cases, a bit of customization may be involved, but at the end of the day there is no extra work necessary to use a hip holster.

-5 Best Shoulder Holster Reviews
+Reviews of the 6 Best Shoulder Holster

 Like most products, choosing the best shoulder holster has a lot to do with the manufacturer, material and quality level of the product.
 Some are simply of sub-par quality or not at all designed with comfort or fit in mind.
 Conversely, some are well worth their higher price tags for premium wearability and performance.